jcaip/jcaip.github.io/_posts/2017-05-04-Computer-Graphics.md

 end
 ```
 Less memory intensive and can handle multiple polygons.

+## Shading
+There are blocked, wireframe, and shaded rendering styles.

+Light is usually emitted from light sources and reflects off of surfaces.

 ## Ray Tracing
 The light that point $$P_A$$ emits comes from